The Coders Guild

 L1 MEDIUM

-The lagging confirmation that the leading indicators from Now O3 actually predicted correctly.
+The lagging confirmation that quality at scale held.
 First cohorts at scale are completing and achieving at the same rate as the smaller cohorts did.

 Related Opportunities